nbotond20/ik-tracker/README.md

 # IK-Tracker

-This is a progress tracker for students, studying compouter science at Eötvös Loránd University.
+This is a progress tracker for students, studying computer science at Eötvös Loránd University.

 ## Demo